-If you're required to report alimony income on your tax return and you forget to include this information, you'll be subject to the usual penalties and interest payments for underreporting your tax.
+If you're required to report alimony income on your tax return and you forget to include this information, you might be subject to the usual penalties and interest payments for underreporting your tax.

 Ways to reduce your taxes during a divorce